Deep-MI/fsqc/README.md

 This software can also be downloaded from its GitHub repository at `https://github.com/Deep-MI/fsqc`, or cloned directly via `git clone https://github.com/Deep-MI/fsqc`.

-The `fsqc.py` script will then be executable from the command line, as detailed above.
+The `run_fsqc` script will then be executable from the command line, as detailed above.
 Note, however, that the required dependencies will have to be installed manually.
 See the [requirements](#requirements) section for instructions.